dylGray/ai-project/priority_assets/framework.md

 # Priority Pitch Framework

+This document provides the foundational guidelines for crafting an effective Priority Pitch.

 ## Overview
 A Priority Pitch is a short narrative (100–150 words, max 170 words) where:
 - **Prospect:** Roles as the protagonist.